When WebAssembly is a good fit

 - You need near-native performance for hot code paths.

-- You are reusing existing wasm modules from web projects.
+- You are reusing existing Wasm modules from web projects.

 WebAssembly capabilities